-Levi Pace is a research analyst, preparing economic analysis for policy studies on defense industry, public land management, wildfire, and endangered species.
+Levi Pace is a research analyst who estimates economic and fiscal impacts.
+He has prepared policy studies on veterans, public land management, and Utah’s health care and defense industries.

-Dr. Pace earned a B.A. in History from Alice Lloyd College, his M.B.A. from the University of Kentucky, and his PhD in Economics from the University of Utah.
+Dr. Pace earned a B.A. in History from Alice Lloyd College, an M.B.A. from the University of Kentucky, and a Ph.D. in Economics from the University of Utah.
 His dissertation was titled “Debtors in consumer bankruptcy: Navigating 2005 bankruptcy reform.”
-In addition to his research work, Dr. Pace has taught a variety of economics courses at the University of Utah and Westminster College.
-He currently teaches in the M.P.P. and M.P.A. programs at the University of Utah.
+In addition to his research, Dr. Pace has taught a variety of economics courses at the University of Utah and Westminster College.